Our experts are from around the world.

 United States

-Dr. Charas earned a PhD in Management from Case Western Reserve University’s Weatherhead School of Management, an MBA in Accounting and Finance from Cornell University’s Johnson Graduate School of Management, and a BA in International Economics from the University of California, Berkeley.
-Her PhD focused on corporate governance.
+Dr. Charas earned her PhD in Management (corporate governance) from Case Western Reserve University, an MBA in Accounting and Finance from Cornell University, and a BA in International Economics from the University of California, Berkeley.
+Her work has been published or cited in over 200 outlets, including Harvard Business Review, Forbes, Fast Company, and USA Today.

 Karl Craven